willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 -----------------------------------
-2.6 Data member and variable names
+2.6 Data members and variables
 -----------------------------------

-2.6.1 Variables that are function arguments or function-scoped variables **must** use either "camelCase" style or "pot_hole" style.
-Pot_hole style is preferred; camelCase is acceptable.
+2.6.1 All variables (class/struct members, function-scoped variables, function arguments, etc.) **must** use either "camelCase" style or "pot_hole" style.
+Pot_hole style is preferred since it distinguishes variable names from method names.

        For example, these are acceptable variable names::